Liu Buchan

+On 4 February, 1895, the Dingyuan was damaged in a surprise attack by Japanese torpedo boats.
+On 9 February 1895, the Japanese army took over the shore batteries, and fired upon the Dingyuan.
+Fearing that the naval base at Liugong Island would soon fall, and that the Dingyuan would fall into enemy hands, Liu ordered the scuttling of the Dingyuan.
+That same night, Liu killed himself by swallowing opium.

 Life

 Liu was born in the town of Houguan, in Fuzhou, China.
 Liu's father died before he was born, and he was brought up by his mother.
 In 1867, he passed the entry examinations and entered the Foochow Arsenal Naval School established by Shen Baozhen to study navigation.
 In 1871, was on the training ship Jianwei, and he visited Amoy, Hong Kong, Singapore and the Bohai Bay.
 In 1872, with the best results, Liu graduated in the first class of the Foochow Arsenal Naval School.
 In 1875, he was appointed commander of the training ship Jianwei.
 In 1876, he was sent to Britain for further training.
 He served on the Royal Navy's Mediterranean Fleet flagship HMS Hercules as a trainee first mate.
 He returned to China in 1878 and was given command of the Zhenbei in the Beiyang Fleet.

 In 1881, Viceroy Li Hongzhang, the Beiyang minister, sent a command with a German shipyard for the construction of two battleships (the Dingyuan and the Zhenyuan).
 Liu was sent to monitor construction and inspect the ships, and to assist in delivering the two warships back to China.
 In 1885 got back to China aboard the Dingyuan, upon which he was given command of the Dingyuan, with Commodore rank.
 In 1888, the Beiyang Fleet was officially established.
 Liu participated in drawing up the Fleet's charter, and was subsequently promoted to the Right Wing command of Admiral.
 Viceroy Li was highly impressed with Liu, and in his secret missive to the court said Liu had "talents that could be placed to great use".

 In 1890, the Beiyang Fleet visited Hong Kong.
 When Fleet Admiral Ding Ruchang left his ship, Liu took down the fleet admiral flag and put up his admiral flag.
 The fleet's chief training officer, Royal Navy captain and Englishman William Lang raised issue with this, and complained to Li Hongzhang.
 In the subsequent dispute, Li supported Liu, and in response William Lang resigned from the Beiyang Fleet.

 In the years leading up to the First Sino-Japanese War in 1894, Liu repeatedly pressed Li Hongzhang to develop the Beiyang Fleet.
 He pointed out that Japan was enthusiastically expanding its navy, and to keep up the Beiyang Fleet must adopt an annual program to add new ships.
 However, Li Hongzhang was unable to expand the Beiyang Fleet due to the realities of court politics.
 The First Sino-Japanese War began in 1894, and on 17 September of that year, the Beiyang Fleet encountered the Japanese Combined Fleet on the Yellow Sea, sparking the Battle of the Yalu River.